Disney's The Kid: Production

+The screenplay for The Kid was written by Audrey Wells, who originally had plans to direct with Jon Turteltaub as a producer.
+However, Turteltaub fell in love with the story and decided to direct.
+He had Bruce Willis in mind to play Russ, saying "Bruce is perfect for the part because he has this movie star thing of being incredibly likable on screen, which really works well when you have a guy who's playing a jerk."

-The Kid was part of a three-picture deal that Willis cut with the studio to compensate them for the dissolution of 1997's Broadway Brawler.
+The Kid was part of a three-picture deal that Willis cut with Disney to compensate them for the dissolution of 1997's Broadway Brawler.

 Reception

 Box office

 Disney's The Kid opened at #4 at the North American box office, making $12,687,726 USD in its opening weekend, behind The Patriot, The Perfect Storm, and Scary Movie.
 The film eventually ended its run by grossing $69,691,949 in North America and $40,625,631 elsewhere, thus bringing its worldwide total to $110,317,580, against a $65 million budget.

 Critical response

 Upon its release, the film received mixed reviews from critics.
-Review aggregator website Rotten Tomatoes calculated a 49% overall approval rating based on 99 reviews, with an average rating of 5.30/10.
-The consensus reads, "Critics find The Kid to be too sweet and the movie's message to be annoyingly simplistic."
-On Metacritic, the film has a weighted average score of 45, based on 32 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Film critic Roger Ebert of the Chicago Sun-Times gave the movie 3 stars out of 4, observing that "Disney's The Kid is warm-hearted and effective, a sweet little parable that involves a man and a boy who help each other become a better boy, and a better man.
 It's a sweet film, unexpectedly involving, and shows again that Willis, so easily identified with action movies, is gifted in the areas of comedy and pathos: This is a cornball plot, and he lends it credibility just by being in it."
-Film critic A. O. Scott writing for The New York Times observed: "Mr. Willis stands by while a child swipes a movie out of his open palm ...
-Spencer Breslin, Russ's tubby, cute-but-annoying almost-8-year-old self."
+Film critic A. O. Scott, writing for The New York Times, observed: "Mr. Willis stands by while a child swipes a movie out of his open palm...Spencer Breslin, Russ is tubby, cute-but-annoying almost-8-year-old self."

+More critical reviews cited the film's approach, which they described as too sentimental in tone.
+The San Francisco Examiner's Welsey Morris called the film a "dishonest baby boomer melodrama of inner-selfness and increased sensitivity for yuppie dads", noting that it "wields its Middle America values and moralistic flogging of idiosyncratic lifestyle choices like a flipped bird", though he commented Breslin is "more charming than the film deserves".
+Todd McCarthy of Variety wrote "director Jon Turteltaub's insistence upon hammering every point home with giant closeups and relentless musical underlining makes this insufferably cloying and sickly sweet for anyone with the least intolerance to 'find the inner child' saccharinity".